jaredpar/jaredpar.github.io/_posts/2008-02-24-synchronizationcontext-and-higher-order-functions.md

-Instead of ISynchronizedInvoke we'll use [SynchronizationContext](http://msdn2.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx).??
-IMHO this is a better approach for this type of work.??
-It has the same functionality as ISynchronizedInvoke and helps with a few of the quirks.??
-The Windows Forms Application Model (and if memory serves WPF) insert a [SynchronizationContext](http://msdn2.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx) for every thread running a WinForm application.??
-It greatly reduces the chance your code will run into problem #1 above because the timespan for when it can be used to Marshal between threads is not dependent upon the internal workings of a particular Control.??
+Instead of ISynchronizedInvoke we'll use [SynchronizationContext](http://msdn2.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx).
+IMHO this is a better approach for this type of work.
+It has the same functionality as ISynchronizedInvoke and helps with a few of the quirks.
+The Windows Forms Application Model (and if memory serves WPF) insert a [SynchronizationContext](http://msdn2.microsoft.com/en- us/library/system.threading.synchronizationcontext.aspx) for every thread running a WinForm application.
+It greatly reduces the chance your code will run into problem #1 above because the timespan for when it can be used to Marshal between threads is not dependent upon the internal workings of a particular Control.
 Instead it's tied to the lifetime of the Thread[1].

-The basic strategy we'll take is to create a new delegate which wraps the original delegate.??
+The basic strategy we'll take is to create a new delegate which wraps the original delegate.
 This will Marshal the call onto the appropriate thread and then call the original delegate.
 [SynchronizationContext](http://msdn2.microsoft.com/en-
 us/library/system.threading.synchronizationcontext.aspx) has two methods to Marshal calls between threads; Post and Send.

-Creating a delegate instance on the fly is not straight forward.??
-Unless we code all permutations of delegate signatures into a class we cannot use the Delegate.Create API because we cannot provide a method with the matching signature.??
-Instead we need to go through Reflection.Emit.??
-This allows us to build a method on the fly to match the delegate signature.??
+Creating a delegate instance on the fly is not straight forward.
+Unless we code all permutations of delegate signatures into a class we cannot use the Delegate.Create API because we cannot provide a method with the matching signature.
+Instead we need to go through Reflection.Emit.
+This allows us to build a method on the fly to match the delegate signature.
 In addition we can generate the IL to route the code through Post/Send before calling the delegate.